digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 Example: `P3CD;P3CM;P11CB`

+### documentation-url

+An optional URL of a document providing the authoritative source of the boundary.
+For example, a PDF containing a map of the area, indicated with a red-line boundary.

 ### notes

 Optional text on how this data was made or produced, or how it can be interpreted.